paritytech/grandpa-bridge-gadget/README.md

 This document puts BEEFY into context and provides motivation for why this project has been started.
 In addition to that the current status as well as a preliminary roadmap is presented.

-[beefy](./docs/beefy.md) is a collection of early notes and ideas, stil worth checking out.
+[BEEFY brainstorming](./docs/beefy.md) is a collection of early notes and ideas, stil worth checking out.

 ## Project Layout